TakeLab/podium/docs/source/advanced.rst

   >>> print(sst_train[222].text)
   ('A slick , engrossing melodrama .', ['A', 'slick', ',', 'engrossing', 'melodrama', '.'])

 We can see that now we also have the pre-tokenized text available to us.
-In the case of SST this might not be as useful because the tokenizer is simply ``str.split``, in case of non-reversible tokenizers (ones in ``spacy``), you might want to keep the raw instance for reference.
+In the case of SST this is not very useful because the tokenizer is simply ``str.split``, an easyily reversible function.
+In the case of non-reversible tokenizers (e.g. the ones in ``spacy``), you might want to keep the raw instance for future reference.

 How to interact with Fields